7RU7H/CTFs/HackTheBox/Retired-Machines/Kotarak/Kotarak-Helped-Through.md

 - Female Neurodiversity for the assimilation
 Learnt:
 - Scrapping the brain pellets together to make the connection that with internal 127.0.0.1 we can fuzz  for ports for SSRF - never done that
+- Weaknesses and the way
+	- Piecing together the pieces more effectively:
+	- Fumbling objectives because I am not uses the upcoming - Notes and CMD-by-CMD only
+	- Reading details - or bad intuitive assumptions of remote hosting the exploit, because alots of exploits are run remotely that are like this as I have never had install pip packages - but I did not check for pyftpdlib
+	- `self.wfile.write(ROOT_CRON)`  has to have the permission to write the cron
+	- Double checking before running
+- engrampa to read zips without openning
 Beyond Root:
-- Linux Malware in C and detections for Rootkits and Malware
+- Linux Malware in C/Rust and detections for Rootkits and Malware
 - Best FTP server

+<iframe width="560" height="315" src="https://www.youtube.com/embed/yOxk3JghqCk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 [areyou0or1](https://www.youtube.com/watch?v=yOxk3JghqCk) is OSCP, OSCE, SLAE64, OSWP, CCP.
 OSEE and the Senior Vulnerable Machine Engineer at Offsec.
 She is awesome in probably every possible way.
 If I find anymore female youtubers like this I would be a lucky fool.